Germany: Ministry of Finance Publishes Finalized Guidelines on B2B E-invoicing

 Inês Carvalho

-Inês Carvalho is a Regulatory Counsel at Sovos.
-Within Sovos Regulatory Analysis team Inês is focusing on Value Added Tax and periodic reporting.
-Inês earned a Bachelor’s degree in law and a Master’s in company law at Universidade Católica Portuguesa and has experience as a former tax consultant at EY Portugal and as a tax lawyer.
+Inês Carvalho is a Senior Regulatory Counsel at Sovos, specializing in Value Added Tax (VAT) compliance and global e-invoicing trends.
+Inês holds a Bachelor’s degree in Law and a Master’s in Company Law from Universidade Católica Portuguesa, having worked as a tax consultant at EY Portugal and as registered tax lawyer.

 Share This Post